mgallegos/laravel-jqgrid/README.md

 * PHP Render to handle javascript code.
 * Datasource independent (you are able to create your own datasource implementation).

+## Live Demo

+A live demo of Laravel 4 jqGrid package is available in the following adress:

+The source code of the demo is available [here]().

 ## Installation

 Require this package in your composer.json and run composer update: